CodePushGo/website/src/content/blog/en/a-brand-new-organization-system.md

 After all of this hard work I think it's time to focus on something else for now 😎

-It was not easy but I learned a lot and capgo has recived a very nice and important feature I still have to deperecate the legacy functions, improve the webapp user experiance, monitor for bugs, but there should not be any major changes to this system.
+It was not easy but I learned a lot and codepushgo has recived a very nice and important feature I still have to deperecate the legacy functions, improve the webapp user experiance, monitor for bugs, but there should not be any major changes to this system.